Ä¢¹½ÊÓÆµ

 Selawik - Noorvik is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 4,790 people and just one neighborhood, Selawik - Noorvik is the 15th largest community in Alaska.

-When you are in Selawik - Noorvik, you'll notice that it is more blue-collar than most other communities in America.
-36.92% of Selawik - Noorvik’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Selawik - Noorvik is a blue-collar town, with 36.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Selawik - Noorvik is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Selawik - Noorvik who work in office and administrative support (9.16%), teaching (8.88%), and maintenance occupations (7.94%).

-Selawik - Noorvik is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Selawik - Noorvik is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Selawik - Noorvik in 2022 was $19,209, which is low income relative to Alaska and the nation.
 This equates to an annual income of $76,836 for a family of four.
 However, Selawik - Noorvik contains both very wealthy and poor people as well.